BenAgro314/JackalTourGuide/README.md

 ### Installation

-This repository should be located in /home/$USER/catkin\_ws, meaning the root JackalTourGuide folder should be renamed to catkin\_ws:
+This repository should be located in `/home/$USER/catkin_ws`, meaning the root JackalTourGuide folder should be renamed to `catkin_ws`:

 ``` bash
 cd ~
 git clone https://github.com/BenAgro314/JackalTourGuide.git catkin_ws
 ```

-For data storage, there must be a directory ~/Myhal\_Simulation/simulated\_runs/:
+For data storage, there must be a directory `~/Myhal_Simulation/simulated_runs/`:

 ``` bash
 cd ~